Hunting strategy: Calling

 The technique of calling can be a very effective hunting technique.
 Calling is the process of using game calls or some other instrument to replicate the sounds of the animal that you are hunting.
 Game calls are especially effective during the desired species' mating season.
 During this time, animal mating calls can be a sure fire way to lure in an animal that is within earshot of you.
 The most common calls used when hunting deer are grunt calls, bleat calls, and rattling antlers.
 The grunt call can be aggressive buck grunts that would attract a buck that is looking to display his dominance, while bleat calls mimic the sound of a doe that is looking for a buck to breed her.
 Rattling antlers imitate the sound of two bucks fighting and can lure other bucks in to see what the commotion is all about.

 Baiting

 While baiting is an extremely popular and very effective way to encounter various species of wildlife, it is important to check local game laws to ensure that baiting is legal in the area.
 While most places allow baiting, some areas still deem it illegal to bait wildlife.
-Baiting is fairly simple and is just the act of using an artificial food source that is placed near your hunting stand to attract the species of animal that is being pursued.
-Some common baits that are used to attract big game in North America are things such as dried field corn, apples, salt, minerals, and even processed foods such as peanut butter and molasses.
+Baiting is the act of using an artificial food source that is placed near your hunting stand to attract the species of animal that is being pursued.
+Some common baits that are used to attract big game in North America are things such as dried field corn, apples, salt, minerals, and occasionally processed foods such as peanut butter and molasses.